ICC World Cup: Hashim Amla's assault awaits India

-South African opener meticulously plans his approach for Sunday's big clash against MS Dhoni's team
+South African opener Hashim Amla meticulously plans his approach for Sunday's big 2015 ICC World Cup clash against MS Dhoni's Team India at Melbourne Cricket Ground

 Melbourne: Hashim Amla’s brilliant batting ability is often camouflaged in one-day cricket due to the presence of two big bashers in the South African team — skipper AB de Villiers and David Miller.